ayoung1/NamePending/README.md

 # NamePending
 A quick selfstudy into how language and compilers work

+In the NamePending programming language everything is expressed as a statement.

 ## Hello World!
 A hello world program is simple enough.
 Create a main lambda and call the print line function